mmmries/blog/_posts/2013-10-09-you-should-sleep-on-it.markdown

 ---
-layout: post
-title: "you should sleep on it"
+title = "you should sleep on it" categories = "programming" published = false
-date: 2013-10-09 18:23
-comments: false
-categories: programming
-published: false
 ---

 ### TL;DR If you are thinking about refactoring something, go sleep before you start.